 In comparison to other European countries, Switzerland is known to have superb information and telecommunications infrastructure.
 Switzerland is the birthplace of the World Wide Web.
 The country’s position as a high-tech location makes it an ideal place to foster digital trust.

 In fact, Switzerland is making an outstanding contribution to advancing cyber security across the globe and fostering peaceful use of information and communications technology.
-Simply put, the job market in the cyber security domain is hot.
+The job market in the cyber security domain is hot.
 So, make sure to check our blog post where we discussed why choose cyber security as a career.

 As regards the cyber security salary in Switzerland, an employee working in the IT sector makes about CHF 126,000 per year.
-Salaries typically range from CHF 64,500, which is the lowest average, to CHF 203,000, the highest average.
+Salaries typically range from CHF 64.500, which is the lowest average, to around CHF 210.000, the highest average.

-The average salaries for other cyber security positions in Switzerland are as follows:
+The annual average salaries for other cyber security positions in Switzerland are as follows:

 Recent cyber incidents and widely reported pervasive vulnerabilities reveal the rapidly changing cyber risk landscape.
 Every employee entrusted with hands-on work must be trained to hold necessary capabilities allowing them to secure systems, understand how intruders think and implement, and handle incidents when they happen.